7 Reasons to Choose Algarve Holidays for Your Next Getaway

 Stunning Beach Landscape

 There are over 150 kilometers of coastline in Algarve, so one can easily find the beach that satisfies his or her needs.
-The landscape of the beaches of the region varies considerably in beauty as well as experience, with vast areas of sand stretched out to small, secluded coves.
+The landscape of the region's beaches varies considerably in beauty and experience, ranging from vast areas of sand to small, secluded coves.

 Among the main reasons why the beaches of Algarve are so appealing, variety of the beaches may be listed.
-You will also have expansive and broad beaches such as the Praia da Rocha at Portimao beaches, which are ideal for sunbathing and experiencing stimulating beach life.
+You will also have expansive and broad beaches, such as Praia da Rocha at Portimão, which are ideal for sunbathing and experiencing stimulating beach life.
 In case you are in search of a calmer experience, smaller and more secluded beaches such as Praia do Carvalho near Carvoeiro are nestled between steep cliffs and provide a nice escape to the crowds.

 Other magnificent beaches include Praia da Marinha which is one of the best captured beaches in Portugal.
 Its blue-green waters, majestic limestone cliffs and their dramatic mounds will awe you to pieces as it provides a perfect scene in the postcard.
 With vibrant and vast beaches or quiet and serene coves, the coastline at Algarve will offer the right fit to what you see as your ideal beach.